antzm/data-science/statistics-intro.md

 If though the result is 0.05 or less, then this means that the probability of those two sets belonging to the same population is 5% or less and so we consider that those two tests belong in two different populations.

 The sets of data that we are comparing, are actually two samples from two populations, and what we are actually trying to understand is, whether those two samples belong to the same or in different populations.

+## Hypothesis testing with more than two populations

+In the beggining of the 20th century, the world population was rising, the urbanaziation was increasing and the demand for food was increasing at a greater rate compared to what the farmers would be able to supply.
+The only solution was to introduce new varities with grater yield.
+Unfortunately though, a new wheat variety needed several years to be introduced and one reason for this, was the lack of the proper statistical tests that would easily distinguish the most promising varieties out of a very large number of new varities.

+The solution to this problem was introduced by Fischer, who was trying to find an easy way to compare a large number of wheat varities at once.
+And at this point, the modern era of statistics begun.

+Fisher itroduced the F-distribution and the ANOVA (ANalysis Of VAriance) statistical tests.